furmanlukasz/neuroscience-reports/web-MCI-model02.md

 #### Data Organization

-In the analysis, meticulous organization and preparation of the dataset for machine learning focused on EEG data to explore cognitive impairments were emphasized.
-Here is an overview of the approach:

-- **Data Structure**: The dataset (`eeg_data_df`) was categorized based on unique identifiers for each participant (`EEGCode`) and their respective group classifications, indicating different levels of cognitive impairment.
-This structured foundation ensured a systematic analysis.
+- **Data Structure**: The dataset (`eeg_data_df`) was categorized based on unique identifiers for each participant (`EEGCode`,`Segment_id`) and their respective group classifications, indicating different levels of cognitive impairment.

 - **Stratified Grouping**:
   - Data was transformed into a format suitable for stratified sampling, with each entry corresponding to a participant and their classification group.
-This approach maintained proportionate representation of each group in both training and test sets.
-  - Using the `GroupKFold` function from the `sklearn` library, the dataset was stratified based on the groups and subject segments defined by FRSSD total scores.
+  - Using the `GroupKFold` function from the `sklearn` library, the dataset was stratified based on the `EEGCode` and subject `Segment_id` defined by FRSSD total scores.
-  - Specific datasets for training (`train_df`) and testing (`test_df`) were constructed, comprising relevant EEG data features and cognitive impairment classifications.
+  - Specific datasets for training (`train_df`) and testing (`test_df`) were constructed.

 - **Training and Testing Sets**:
   - The training set included a wide range of EEG data and corresponding classifications for model training and validation.